Come play at the Port of Kalama!

-Marine Park and Louis Rasmussen Day Use ParkThe Marine Park is a five acre day-use park that is bordered by a pedestrian/bicycle pathway along the Columbia River.
-Marine Park is also the home of tallest one piece totem pole in the Pacific Northwest.
-Public beaches accessed by this two-mile greenbelt are a favorite for swimming, windsurfing, and fishing.
-Louis Rasmussen Day Use Park features playgrounds, covered picnic shelters, sand volleyball courts, horseshoes, tennis, basketball courts — all within walking distance from the City of Kalama.
+Marine Park is a five-acre day-use park along the Columbia River bordered by scenic walking and bicycle pathways.
+Marine Park is the home of the tallest one-piece totem pole in the Pacific Northwest.
+Public beaches accessed by this two-mile greenbelt are a favorite for recreation, windsurfing, and fishing.
+Located at 246 Hendrickson Drive, Kalama WA 98625

 Louis Rasmussen Day Use Park features covered picnic shelters, sand volleyball courts, horseshoes, tennis, basketball courts—all within walking distance of the City of Kalama.
 Located at 268 Hendrickson Drive, Kalama, WA 98625

 The parks are family-friendly, making them popular for large groups and events such as picnics.
 The Port encourages groups to take advantage of the many amenities found at its parks.
 While the covered picnic shelters are first come, first serve; large groups should call ahead to add their events to the park calendar.

 Haydu Park provides access to several thousand feet of Kalama River frontage.
 Located at 253 Kalama River Road, Kalama WA 98625